ball of foot pain

 Pros

-• Smooth ride with high energy return
+• Smooth, controlled ride with good energy return

 • Available in wide sizes